raspberrypilearning/c3-wolfram-hieroglyphics/en/step_6.md

 We can also add a row at the top of the `Grid` with a title.
 We can use `Text` and `Style` to make the title look like text and print in a large font size.

 ---task---
-Use `SpanFromLeft` to shift the Clear and Delete buttons to the left.
++ Use `SpanFromLeft` to shift the Clear and Delete buttons to the left.
-Add a title to the top of the `Grid`.
++ Add a title to the top of the `Grid`.
++ You can replace all the code you've written (except for the association `egypt`) with your new code.

 ```
 newWord = {};